abeldesta/Image-Classifier/README.md

     <img src="img/CNN_loss1.png" width ='400'/>
 <p/>

-In this model, you see the results are much better than my first model.
-This iteration od my model 3 convolution layers with low dropout.
-This interation of my model was only able to get up to 70 percent accuracy on the training set and 65 percent accuracy on the test.
+This second iteration—a three‑layer CNN with a small amount of dropout—performed markedly better than the first model.
+It reached about 70 % accuracy on the training set and 65 % on the test set, showing reduced overfitting while still leaving room for further improvement.

 ### Final CNN model